danivideda/mnemonic-to-keys-and-addresses/README.md

    <img src="img/shelley-payment-verif-key.png" style="width:80%;">

 ### Done!
-We completed the steps for deriving private keys
+We have completed the steps on deriving keys necessary for later uses, such as creating addresses and signing transactions.

 ## 🏠 Create Account Addresses – *testnet and mainnet*
+### TBD